trxe/notes-blog/content/syntax/1-introduction.md

 but immersion in an environment allows for the subconscious to acquire.

 **Innate**: Chomsky claims that many facts about Language itself is **instinctual** or innate.

+i.e. you are born with some capacity to learn language.

 - Universal Grammar (UG)
 - Innateness "proof":